Action for Media Education History

 - Presentations featuring Foundation speakers were given at two institutes (Spokane and Seattle) sponsored by the Washington State Department of Health (1996).

-- Foundation (AME) speakers have given presentations at national media literacy conferences including the early conferences held in Los Angeles, San Francisco, St. Paul, St. Louis, and Colorado Springs.
+- Foundation (AME) speakers have given presentations at national media literacy conferences including the yearly conferences held in Los Angeles, San Francisco, St. Paul, St. Louis, and Colorado Springs.

-- Presentations were given at Washington’s Images of Youth conferences sponsored by UW’s Northwest Center for Excellence in Media Literacy with funding from Washington State Department of Health (DOH), DSHS and OSPI.
+- Presentations were given at Washington’s Images of Youth conferences sponsored by UW’s Northwest Center for Excellence in Media Literacy with funding from the Washington State Department of Health (DOH), DSHS, and OSPI.
 (1997-2006).

 - AME has continued throughout the years to make presentations at state conferences as well as to many different school and community groups that have requested its services.